birdLark/birdLark.github.io/blog/2021-12-30-hdfs-to-clickhouse.md

 The experience of data processing and storage introduced earlier is based on real-time data streams.
 The data is stored in Kafka.
 We use Java or Golang to read, parse, and clean the data from Kafka and write it into ClickHouse, so that the data can be stored in ClickHouse.
 Quick access.
 However, in the usage scenarios of many students, the data is not real-time, and it may be necessary to import the data in HDFS or Hive into ClickHouse.
 Some students implement data import by writing Spark programs, so is there a simpler and more efficient way?

-At present, there is a tool **Seatunnel** in the open source community, the project address [https://github.com/apache/incubator-seatunnel](https://github.com/apache/incubator-seatunnel), can quickly Data in HDFS is imported into ClickHouse.
+At present, there is a tool **LarkMidTable** in the open source community, the project address [https://github.com/apache/incubator-birdLark](https://github.com/apache/incubator-birdLark), can quickly Data in HDFS is imported into ClickHouse.

 ## HDFS To ClickHouse